allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     while adhering to the communications section of the code of conduct
     * Provide constructive feedback and propose solutions for issues faced
     * Receive feedback and discuss how it could be used to improve future projects and assignments
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for the doing postmortems as a team
-    * Bailey Communicate and think practically/realistically on ways to improve the program based on efficiency and the skills we have learned throughout the course and at Allegheny.
+    * Bailey Communicate and think practically/realistically on ways to improve the program based on efficiency and the skills we have learned throughout the course and at Allegheny
     * Kiley Account for situational factors that may come up with remote work when giving feedback and discussing solutions
-    * Jordan All post mortems should be blameless to increase accountability between team members and to prevent anyone being blamed/targeted for mistakes.
+    * Keep postmortems blameless to increase the accountability in a group and to prevent team members from being blamed
-    * Jordan All decisions coming from the results of a postmortem should be arrived through a democratic process based on a majority support from group members.
+    * All decisions coming from the results of a postmortem should be arrived through a democratic process based on a majority support from group members

 * Unacceptable Conduct (U):
   * Members shall not
     * Insult others while presenting criticism
     * Blame other members for any issues with the final product
     * Refuse to collaborate in fixing remaining issues while a project or lab has not been completed
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category for the doing postmortems as a team
-    * Mai - Make fun of other people’s solutions
+    * Make fun of other people’s solutions
-    * Bailey - Take all credit for all of the team members work that the individual did not do and blame others for everything wrong
+    * Take all credit for all of the team members work that the individual did not do and blame others for everything wrong
-    * Jordan - Specifically target any one team member when discussing the bugs remaining in the project.
+    * Target a specific team member when discussing a post mortem or the remaining bugs in a laboratory or project assignment
-    * Jordan - Make a decision based on the thoughts of less than the majority of a group's members.
+    * Decide what to do after a postmortem that the majority of the project or laboratory group doesn't agree with
-    * Kiley - claim that one subjective way of achieving a solution is the only correct way of working towards it
+    * Claim that one subjective way of achieving a solution is the only correct way of working towards it

 ### Conflicts